emdeh/pdf-document-processor/Documentation.md

     - **`add_date_prefix_to_filenames()`**: Adds the statement start date prefix to PDF filenames.
     - **`identify_and_move_duplicates()`**: Identifies duplicate statements and moves them into a duplicates folder.

 ### `postprocess.py` ###

+Allows the user to apply several post-processing pipelines to a folder of seperated PDFs according to the classes defined in `postprocess_utils.py`.

+- **`main()`**: Accepts two arguments, `--input` and `--tasks`.
+Input is the path to the folder containing the target excel or PDFs.
+Tasks specifies which post-processing pipeline is applied to the input.

 ### `prep_env.py`